Thriller/Suspense Subgenres

 Survivalist thrillers center upon such rugged specimens of humanity.
 A disaster has struck a specific group of people, if not the entire planet, and survival depends upon toughness and skill.
 Jerry Ahern's epic "Survivalist" series leads this pack, and devotes long descriptions to every knife, gun, and other weapon in use.
 David Brin's novel The Postman, filmed by Kevin Costner, reverses this by making survivalists the villians.
 On a more personal scale, Michael Armstrong's short story "A Little Walk Home" depicts its stranded protagonist hiking 500 miles across the Alaskan wilderness.

 Technothrillers are a category large enough to almost merit full genre status.
-Tom Clancy was the undisputed father of this subgenre, mostly via his "Jack Ryan" franchise.
+Tom Clancy was (and in name remans) the undisputed leader of this subgenre, mostly via his "Jack Ryan" franchise.
 These tales overlap with 'science fiction,' in that cutting-edge technology always plays a key role in the premise and ongoing conflicts.
-Dale Brown, Harold Coyle, and numerous others have followed suit.
+Dale Brown, Harold Coyle, and numerous others followed suit.
 In Dean Ing's novel Loose Cannon, the nerdy protagonist saves himself via hand-tinkered little devices.
 (Experience and advisors often lend authenticity, yet some of these novels -- and their film versions more so -- slip badly on the science.)

 Special note: Originally these Literary Fiction Genres pages rated high in the rankings, even shown on the first page page of major search results.
 Since then it's been way up and down, even as our content has improved, and similar web sites come and gone.
 If you find these pages useful, please help us by adding a web link and recommending this resource to others.